fernandoBRS/iot-edge-kubernetes/docs/setup-aks-cluster.md

 ## Grant Kubernetes access to Azure Container Registry

 Before building and deploying the solution make sure your Kubernetes cluster has granted access to your Container Registry by following the tutorial described [here](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks).
+The same script is also available in this repository, located on `scripts/aks/grant-acr-access.sh`.

 ## Install Tiller